Reinforcement Learning for Freight Booking Control Problems: Applications

-We consider the distribution logistics booking control problem described in \cite{ggm}.
-In this context booking requests correspond to pickup activities and the operational decision-making problem to a VRP.
+In this problem, booking requests correspond to pickup activities and the EoHP to a capacitated VRP.
 Each pickup request has an associated location and revenue.
 The cost incurred at the end of the booking period is the cost of the VRP solution and hence depends on all the accepted requests.

-The problem can be formulated as \eqref{eq:exact_mdp}--\eqref{eq:exact_boundary}.
-We now detail how we solve the VRP to obtain solutions that are comparable to those in \cite{ggm}.
-We assume that there are a fixed number $K_0$ of vehicles, each with capacity $Q\in\mathbb{R}_+$.
-We also assume that the depot is at location $0$.
-The set of all nodes $\mathcal{V}$ is given by $\mathcal{N} \cup \{0\}$, i.e., the union of the location requests and the depot.
-The set of arcs is given by $\mathcal{V} \times \mathcal{V}$ and denoted as $\mathcal{E}$.
-The cost of an arc is given by $c_{ij}\in\mathbb{R}_+$, for $(i,j)\in\mathcal{E}$.
-The optimal objective value is denoted by $z^*(\vect w, K)$.
-If more than $K_0$ vehicles are required, then we allow for additional outsourcing vehicles to be used at an additional fixed cost $C\in\mathbb{R}_+$.

-We choose $C$ large enough such that the cost for adding an additional vehicle is larger than any potential revenue from the requests it can fulfill.
-Finally, the operational cost is given by
+The problem can be formulated as \eqref{eq:exact_mdp}--\eqref{eq:exact_boundary} with the boundary function described below.
+The end-of-horizon VRP consists of a fixed set of $K_0$ vehicles, each with capacity $Q\in\mathbb{R}_+$.
+The depot location is indexed by location $0$.
+Each request is associated with a location, so we use $\mathcal{N}$ to denote the set of request locations.
+The set of all nodes $\mathcal{V}$ is given by $\mathcal{N} \cup \{0\}$, i.e., the union of the request locations and the depot.
+The set of directed arcs is given by $\mathcal{V} \times \mathcal{V}$ and denoted as $\mathcal{A}$.
+The cost of an arc is given by $c_{ij}\in\mathbb{R}_+$, for $(i,j)\in\mathcal{A}$.
+The optimal objective value is denoted by $z^*(\vect s, K)$, where $K$ denotes the number of vehicles used.
+If more than $K_0$ vehicles are required, then additional outsourcing vehicles are allowed to be used at an additional fixed cost of $C\in\mathbb{R}_+$ each. \cite{ggm} do not consider the inclusion of outsourcing vehicles and instead assign an infinite operational cost if the requests cannot be fulfilled.
+To accomplish the same objective, $C$ can be chosen sufficiently large enough such that the cost of adding an additional vehicle is larger than any potential revenue from the requests it can fulfill.
+The operational cost is given by